What I Brought Back from Milan Design Week 2024

 Villan Necchi pool in Milan during Milan Design Week 2024.

 Villa Necchi’s swimming pool was one of Milan’s earliest private pools, a true symbol of luxury design.
-Touring historic architecture like this shapes how I bring timeless elegance and authenticity to interior design in Denver, CO.

 The library inside Villa Necchi Milan